ThinkDataEd/curriculum/docs/unit1/lesson7.md

 hand side of the screen.

 13. Using one of their nutrition facts cutouts or pictures, ask students to complete their first survey by going through the questions in the app.
+Optional: This is where you can show [this video](https://www.youtube.com/embed/hksbF5QWY2E) to show students how to take a survey using the browser or [this video](https://www.youtube.com/embed/GbR22R32mhU) for the app.

 14. After every student has had the opportunity to complete at least one survey, ask students the meaning of the word **ethics**.
 For this course, they will need to understand **photo ethics**.
 They